duncanldaho/duncanidaho.org/site/licenses/template-license.md

 ...

 This website is written in Markdown, and compiled into static HTML using Pandoc.
 An HTML template is used,
 Copyright (c) 2014--2017, John MacFarlane

 Modifications to it are copyright 2021 Leah Rowe, released under the terms of Creative Commons Zero license version 1.0 universal, which you can find here:
 <https://creativecommons.org/publicdomain/zero/1.0/legalcode>

-The bunnies were not involved.
-Fun fact: Leah does not even own a bunny, whether a real one or a toy of one.

-You can find the template file here: [/template.include](/template.include)
+You can find the template file here: [template.include](/licenses/template.include)

 The file `template.include` is the modified version (modified by Leah Rowe).
-The original version can be found here: [/template.original](/template.original)
+The original version can be found here: [template.original](/licenses/template.original)

 Other modified templates may be used, on specific pages.
 Check for this on the Git repository for the Libreboot website.